Adaptations for Flight

-The breastbone in birds is distinctive, with a large keel-shaped blade projecting forward to act as an anchor for the enormous flight muscles, which are not situated on the wings, but in the chest.
+The breastbone in birds is distinctive, with a large keel-shaped blade projecting forward to act as an anchor for the enormous flight muscles, which are not situated on the wings, but below the body, in the chest.

 There is very little flexibility along the bird's body from the start of the shoulder blades to the tail.
-This gives extra stability in flight.
+This prevents the bird's body being pulled and twisted out of shape, during flight.

 Bird skulls are made of light, delicate bone.
 You can see by the size of the eye sockets, that sight is their most important sense.
 The beak also dominates the skull.